chamorajg/Final-GSoC-Report/README.md

 ## GSoC report of Chandramouli Rajagopalan under Debian Android Tools
 ***
 ---
+# Final GSoC Report Summary :-
+This GSoC report  contains the summary of all the work I did during the past three months.
+First of all I would like to thank the Debian community , my mentors and Google for giving me this wonderful opportunity.
+Diving further into the project , I have started my project by updating packages which were of Stage 1(Packages were divided into four stages based on their requirement by other packages.) and then developing a parser that helps build makefiles for packaging and then updating other required packages.
+You can always find me on #debian-mobile as chandramouli_r(through matrix) and on #debian-java with the same username mentioned above.
+My gitlab account is https://salsa.debian.org/r_chandramouli-guest.
+You can find all my activities and forks of project that I have undertaken.
+***
+---
+# Open Source - Software , GSoC and Debian :-
+I would like to give a small description about open source and how it actually changed the  way I code.
+Open source software is a free distributed software where the owner of the software grants permission to change and distribute the software to anyone for any purpose.
+I got to know about open source software and contributing to open source when I applied for GSoC 2017.
+I got rejected last year and wanted to contribute again under the same platform this year.
+I completed small tasks that were mentioned in the project page as an assignment to evaluate students before selecting the students.
+I would like to give Google the credit for this program as it has given all the students a chance to contribute to open source and to work under mentors who are highly qualified and for providing us this wonderful three months.
+I would want them to continue this initiative as it would help students understand how things work in reality.
+And finally Debian, working with Debian environment and learning to package software has been great.
+I have been using Ubuntu from the past 3-4 years so I find Linux environment the best place for open source.
+Since Ubuntu being a Debian based distro where the packaging style is similar, I thought of contributing to Debian under Android-Tools as I was more familiar with android environment and the coding languages used.
+Talking about Debian environment, Debian mentors and the organisation has been the best and the people at debian have been receiving contributors in the best way possible.
+I would like to give the credit for my work to all the three mentors who have supported me from the beginning and patiently bearing with me throughout.
+Hans-Christoph-Steiner,Kai-Chung-Yan and Chirayu Desai you people have been the best and guided us so well to come up to this stage.
+I believe interaction with mentors is the most important aspect of GSoC where students get to learn work and contribute to the open source environment.
+Hans-Christoph-Steiner , Kai-
+Chung-Yun and Chirayu Desai you guys deserve a big cheer for you work towards Debian.
+You guys have inspired us to keep contributing inspite of GSoC getting over.
+***
+---
+# Android-Tools and My Work :-
+I have started my work with packaging Stage 1 components (Android-platform-external-libselinux) .
+The packages have been divided into 4 sub categories such that the higher levels depend on the lower ones for updating.
+So we started out work with stage 1 components.
+After updating Android-platform-external-libselinux I started my work on Android-parser which parses .bp file to create makefiles by using blueprint convertor.Our mentors have figured out a way to update the package in a planned manner inorder to reduce the dependancy issues that might arise.
+* Stage 1
+  * android-framework-$apilevel
+  * android-platform-external-jsilver (Usually no update needed)
+  * android-platform-external-libselinux (should be switched to android-platform-external-selinux from 8.0 release)
+  * android-platform-external-libunwind
+  * android-platform-frameworks-data-binding
+  * android-platform-frameworks-native
+  * android-platform-libcore
+  * android-platform-tools-analytics-library
+* Stage 2
+  * android-platform-external-doclava
+  * android-platform-system-core~stage1
+  * android-platform-tools-base
+* Stage 3
+  * android-platform-development
+  * android-platform-frameworks-base
+  * android-platform-libnativehelper
+  * android-platform-system-extras
+  * android-platform-system-tools-aidl
+* Stage 4
+  * android-platform-build
+  * android-platform-dalvik
+  * android-platform-system-core
+* android-platform-dalvik (Needs android.jar of the latest API Level)

+Then I got to update more packages like libscout , apktools and dummydroid.
+We introduced a new package android-platform-external-boringssl which is a part of OpenSSL but contains only files required by all the remaining android-* packages.
+And after that I continued my work on updating android-platform-libnativehelper, android-platfrom-system-core, and adding CI Tests to android-platform-libcore and finally dummydroid.
+* Commits that have been merged :-
+ 1. Android-platform-external-libselinux
+ 2. Android-platform-external-boringssl
+* Commits yet to be merged :-
+ 3. Android-platform-system-core
+ 4. Android-platform-libnativehelper
+ 5. Android-platform-libcore
+ 6. dummydroid
+ 7. libscout
+***
+---
 # [Android-platfrom-external-libselinux](https://salsa.debian.org/r_chandramouli-guest/android-platform-external-libselinux)
 * [Update selinux to libselinux from AOSP to new upstream version 8.1.0+r23](https://salsa.debian.org/r_chandramouli-guest/android-platform-external-libselinux)
 * [Updated makefile in libselinux](https://salsa.debian.org/r_chandramouli-guest/android-platform-external-libselinux/commit/6a2e029933f50e22049d96446e7cfa130eb1852c#71c7a7875a21c214a3cd22172642c6e627918ae4)